-No "Textbook Solution"
+No Single Solution

-As part of the open approach, the INDC believes that there is no "schoolbook solution"; there are different solutions for every issue.
+As part of the open approach, the INDC believes that there is no single solution to any one issue.
+There are different solutions for every issue.
 It is important that the solution proposed will be based on correct data and professional justifications.